josephsmalls/tc-node-6/exercises/git/instructions.md

 6. Run `npm install` to download project dependencies
 7. Create a new file to the `exercises/git` folder that is `<YOUR_GITHUB_USERNAME>.txt`
    - There will be an example file for you to reference at [bryantellius.txt](bryantellius.txt)
 8. Add your favorite movie title to line one.
 Add your favorite book title to line two.
+Add your favorite song title on line three.
 9. Add, commit and push your changes.
 10. Visit `tc-node-6` on your Github
 11. Open a pull request through **Contribute** > **Open Pull Request** > **Create Pull Request**